Analyze your project for dead code. Fallow scans entry points, traces all reachable exports, and reports anything that isn’t used.Documentation Index

 --explain | Add metric explanations.
 In human format, explanations are always shown.
 In JSON format, adds a _meta object with metric descriptions and docs links. |

---group-by <MODE> | Group output by owner (CODEOWNERS), directory (first path component), or package (workspace package).
+--group-by <MODE> | Group output by owner (CODEOWNERS), directory (first path component), package (workspace package), or section (GitLab CODEOWNERS [Section] headers, with owners metadata).
 See global flags. |

 --summary | Print a one-line summary of issue counts at the end of the run.
 In JSON format, adds a summary counts object. |